sreent/data-models-ebook/hands-on-labs/02-lab-erd-to-schema.md

-# Topic 2 Lab — ERD Construction and Schema Translation d
+# Topic 2 Lab — ERD Construction and Schema Translation

 This is a design lab, not a coding lab.
 Part 1 builds an Entity-Relationship Diagram incrementally using ERDPlus.
 Part 2 translates that ERD to a relational schema using dbdiagram.io and verifies the round-trip.
 Two standalone exercises (weak entity and self-reference) extend the core patterns.